Gmina Baborów

 Gmina Baborów is an urban-rural gmina (administrative district) in Głubczyce County, Opole Voivodeship, in south-western Poland.
 Its seat is the town of Baborów, which lies approximately 12 km south-east of Głubczyce and 57 km south of the regional capital Opole.

-The gmina covers an area of 116.97 km2, and as of 2019 its total population is 5,975.
+The gmina covers an area of 116.97 km2, and as of 2019, its total population was 5,975.